 Purpose This policy establishes a deadline for registration and defines late registration.

 Summary All courses have a registration deadline.
 The deadline is the day before the course begins, with two exceptions: Open-Access and High School Connections courses.
-After the registration deadline it may still be possible to add a course through the “late registration” process.
-Students seeking to register after the deadline will need written consent from their instructor.
-Late fees may apply to courses added after the deadline.
+After the registration deadline it may still be possible to add a course through the late registration process.
+Students seeking to register after the deadline will need written consent from their instructor. .

 Open-Access courses are exempt from this policy.